MahaDAO/liquidity-contracts/README.md

 # ARTH Liquidity Contracts

-These contracts focus on growing liquidity for the entier ARTH protocol from the protocol's revenue.
+These contracts focus on growing liquidity for the entire ARTH protocol from the protocol's revenue in an automated way.

 ![Liquidity Router](./router.png "Liquidity Router flow")